mostmojo/cv/cv.md

 - **Blockchain**: consulted to create a proof of concept for an ICO (June 2018), after Series A funding ($4m), for [Entocycle](www.entocycle.com) - Supply Chain Management / Insect Farm start-up looking to put their services on the block-chain using Ethereum and RFID technology.
 - **Strategic Advisor** to [Cherr.io](https://cherr.io).
 BaaS start-up in the charity sector.
 I project managed a team of developers and marketeers to help raise $300K seed round.
 - **Interests**: Entrepreneurship, Blockchain and Cryptocurrency investment.
-Founder of [Bitmera]( (http://bitmera.com): Community.
-Turned $500 initial investment to $20,000 and self-funded my project and community.
+Turned $500 initial investment to $20,000 and self-funded my development studies.
 - I am also an active member of FreeCodeCamp and SoloLearn communities, where I hold certificates for basic full-stack development modules.

 ---